Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

-One of the most powerful aspects of integrating Orpius into your applications is that your AI agents can securely call into your existing codebase—often representing years of proven, reliable business logic.
+One of the most powerful aspects of integrating Orpius into your applications is that your AI agents can securely call into your existing codebase-often representing years of proven, reliable business logic.
 With just a few lines of configuration, you can let agents invoke your own server-side functions, giving you complete control and deterministic results.